JenniferShelton/JenniferShelton.github.io/_episodes/01-introduction.md

 teaching: 10
 exercises: 10
 questions:
-- "What is a command shell and why would I use one?"
+- What is a command shell and why would I use one?
 objectives:
 - Explain how the shell relates to the keyboard, the screen, the operating system, and users’ programs.
 - Explain when and why command-line interfaces should be used instead of graphical interfaces.